 FIRST EPISTLE OF ST. PAUL TO THE THESSALONIANS

-The First Letter of St. Paul to the Thessalonians was the first written book of the Greek New Testament of the Bible, and was composed about 51 AD.
-In order of appearance, First Thessalonians is preceded by his Letter to the Colossians and followed by his Second Letter to the Thessalonians.
+The First Letter of St. Paul to the Thessalonians was likely the first written book of the Greek New Testament of the Bible, and was composed about 51 AD.
+In order of appearance, First Thessalonians is preceded by Paul's Letter to the Colossians and followed by his Second Letter to the Thessalonians.

 The following Scripture is from the Authorized King James Version of the Holy Bible, now in the public domain.
-King James l commissioned a group of Biblical scholars in 1604 to establish an authoritative translation of the Bible from the ancient languages and other translations at the time, and the work was completed in 1611.
+King James I commissioned a group of Biblical scholars in 1604 to establish an authoritative translation of the Bible from the ancient languages and other translations at the time, and the work was completed in 1611.
 The original King James Bible included the Apocrypha but in a separate section.
 A literary masterpiece of the English language, the original King James Bible is still in use today.

 THE FIRST LETTER OF ST. PAUL TO THE THESSALONIANS